rokucommunity/ropm/README.md

 ### Caveats to finding function references
-Due to ambiguities in the Roku language, there is still one situation that is difficult to correctly identify without a full parser.
+Due to ambiguities in the BrightScript language, there is still one situation that is difficult to correctly identify without a full parser.
 Consider this statement:
 ```BrightScript
 person = {
     getName: getName,